preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 Also, if you plan to use the new block "Taxonomy navigation" you need to set up the taxonomies to be used for navigation here.

-The existing glossary sets are listed here:
+The existing glossary sets are listed here (for example):

 .. image:: enterprise-glossary-list.png